-Compared to FDM, SLA printing has fewer moving parts.
-This is because only the build plate moves, translating vertically in the Z-axis to expose new layers of resin.
+SLA printing has fewer moving parts, because only the build plate moves, translating vertically in the Z-axis to expose new layers of resin.
 The build plate also doesn’t necessarily have to hold the part on its top face!
 The Formlabs 3 printers contain a build plate which suspends the manufactured part upside down inside the vat of resin, slowly pulling it out to allow the laser at the bottom to cure additional layers.
-This removes the size of the vat of resin as a constraint on part size (Learn more here)
+This removes the size of the vat of resin as a constraint on part size (Learn more here).

-SLA does require more steps than FDM in the printing process.
+SLA does require more steps in the printing process.
 Certain materials require a final curing stage after the print is complete for example.

 Note: While SLA is the focus of this comparison, there are other vat polymerisation techniques.
 These include DLP and LCD printing, which use light projection and digital screens respectively to cure the resin layers instead of a laser.
 You can read more about how the former compares to SLA printing here.